-You’ll love the combination of sweet and savory flavors, perfectly balanced in a delicious pan sauce.
-Plus, I share tips on how to keep pan-seared pork chops juicy and tender.
+You’ll love the combination of sweet and savory flavors, perfectly balanced in a delicious apple cider pan sauce.

-To make it even better, we love to spoon the pan sauces over a generous serving of red skin mashed potatoes or these fluffy mashed potatoes.
-You can even make your own apple cider at home.
-So ridiculously delicious!
+To make this dish even better, I love to spoon the pan sauces over a generous serving of red skin mashed potatoes or these fluffy mashed potatoes.

 Jump to: